atulvarshneya/quantum-computing/blogs/QAOAblog-02.md

 ### What the Cost Operator Physically Does

-After applying the cost operator
+After applying the cost operator,
-$\left| x \right\rangle \longrightarrow e^{- i\gamma H_{C}\left( x \right)}\left| x \right\rangle$,
+$U_{C}(\gamma)\ket{x} \rightarrow e^{- i \gamma H_C(x)}\ket{x} = e^{- i \gamma C\left( x \right)}\ket{x}$,
-all $2^{N}$ basis states still exist in superposition, only their phases change.
+all $2^{N}$ basis states still exist in superposition, only their phases change per their cost.
 Good cuts and bad cuts now carry different quantum phases.

-At this stage no probabilities have changed yet, no measurements have been made, and the "reward signal" is encoded entirely in phase.

-The mixer operator (coming next) is what converts these phase differences into measurable probability differences through interference.
+At this stage no probabilities have changed yet, and the "reward signal" is encoded entirely in phase.
+The mixer operator (coming next) converts this signal into measurable probability differences.

 ## Mixer Unitary Operator

-At this point, QAOA can evaluate how good each candidate cut is, at least at the level of quantum phase.
-But there is one major element lacking still -- If we only apply the cost operator, the quantum states only accumulate phase, amplitudes of all states remains the same, hence *good states* as well as *bad states* remain equally probable.

-This is where the mixer operator comes in.
-The mixer is what allows QAOA to explore the space of solutions, convert phase information into probability, and ultimately bias the measurements toward good cuts.
+The mixer operator allows
+QAOA to explore the space of solutions,  and  bias the measurements toward good cuts.

-We now delve into what the mixer does, why it is needed, and how it is implemented as a quantum circuit.

-### Why a Mixer Is Absolutely Necessary

-After applying the cost operator, the quantum state looks like this:
--   All $2^{N}$ bitstrings are still present in superposition.
--   Each basis state has picked up a phase proportional to its cut value.
--   But the probability values of all bitstrings are still exactly the same.

-If we measured right after the cost operator, we would simply get a random cut.
-No optimization would occur.

-To turn phase differences into measurable probability differences, we need a mechanism, the mixer operator, that:
+To do this the mixer operator does the following:
 -   mixes amplitudes between different bitstrings,
 -   allows interference between good and bad solutions,
--   and lets probability flow toward better cuts.
+-   and lets probability flow toward better solutions.

 ### The Standard QAOA Mixer Hamiltonian